spacelift-io/user-documentation/docs/concepts/stack/stack-dependencies.md

 Stack dependencies aim to solve the problem of ordering the execution of related runs triggered by the same VCS event.

 Stack dependencies do **not** manage stack lifecycle events such as creating or deleting stacks.
-In fact, you [cannot delete a stack](#stack-deletion) if it has dependencies.

 ## Defining stack dependencies